agdnicholson/Loan-Interest-Earnings-Calculator/README.md

 $loan = new Loan("2020-10-01", "2020-11-15");
 ```

-Set up a tranche with name, interest rates & available amount.
+Set up a tranche with name, interest rate & available amount.
 ```php
 $trancheA = new Tranche("Tranche A", 3, 1000);
 ```